-FIC Sales & Trading combines an brings together institutional sales force and research with, trading and structuring expertise across Foreign Exchange, Rates, Credit and Emerging Markets markets, Credit trading and Financing.
-The FIC Sales & Trading business are positioned strategically to respond to increasing automation, regulatory expectations and client demand for standardization and transparency in execution across credit, fixed income and currency products in industrialized countries and emerging markets operates globally and provides both corporate and institutional clients liquidity, market making services and a range of specialized risk management solutions across a broad range of FIC products, complemented by a comprehensive financing offering.
+FIC Sales & Trading brings together institutional sales, trading and structuring expertise across Foreign Exchange, Rates, Emerging markets, Credit trading and Financing.
+The FIC Sales & Trading business operates globally and provides both corporate and institutional clients liquidity, market making services and a range of specialized risk management solutions across a broad range of FIC products, complemented by a comprehensive financing offering.
 The application of technology and continued innovation of transaction lifecycle processes is enabling Deutsche Bank to increase automation / electronification in order to respond to client and regulatory requirements.

-Origination & Advisory is responsible for Deutsche Bank's the division's debt origination business, mergers and acquisitions-(M&A), and a focused equity advisory and origination platform.
-It is comprised of regional and industry-focused coverage teams, co-led from the bank's Deutsche Bank's hubs in Europe, the U.S. and Asia Pacific-that facilitate.
-This facilitates the delivery of a range of financial products and services to the bank's Deutsche Bank's corporate clients.
+Origination & Advisory is responsible for the division's debt origination business, mergers and acquisitions, and a focused equity advisory and origination platform.
+It is comprised of regional and industry-focused coverage teams, co-led from Deutsche Bank's hubs in Europe, the U.S. and Asia Pacific.
+This facilitates the delivery of a range of financial products and services to Deutsche Bank's corporate clients.